a-s-ahmed/igor_pro_vscode/README.md

 # igortest1 README

-Currently a work in progress, igor.tmLanguage is from https://github.com/byte-physics/language-igor and is being re-packaged for vscode from github linguist.
+Currently a work in progress, igor.tmLanguage is based on https://github.com/byte-physics/language-igor and is being re-packaged for vscode from github linguist.

 ## Features